 All children in our school are regularly reminded that they can approach any member of staff if they have a concern.
 The school is committed to ensuring that children are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
-All children know that we have a team of staff (DSL's) with responsibility for child protection and safeguarding and know who they are, we have a poster with the DSL's photographs on in each area of the school.
+All children know that we have a team of staff (DSLs) with responsibility for child protection and safeguarding and know who they are, we have a poster with the DSL's photographs on in each area of the school.
 We inform children of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.
 We use a wide range of organisations and resources as part of our PSHE and Relationships Education to help children learn how to keep safe.
 In addition to this we make use of opportunities in other curriculum areas to discuss safeguarding topics so pupils are constantly reminded.

-At St Peter's we follow the PSHE Association to build our PSHE curriculum and have progressive documentation to reflect the teaching in each year group.
+At St Peter at Gowts C of E Primary School we follow the PSHE Association to build our PSHE curriculum and have progressive documentation to reflect the teaching in each year group.

 We offer all children a wide range of programmes to teach and embed the understanding of keeping themselves safe.
-Regular PANTS sessions, at least annually, Online safety within the curriculum and supported by at least annual external agencies.
+Regular PANTS sessions, at least annually, online safety within the curriculum which is supported by at least annual external agencies.
 We have developed Junior Online Safety Officers, who promote the positives of the online world and send out safety messages to children and parents.
-Our Sports Champion promotes healthy lifestyles through exercise, healthy eating, and bikeability.
-EYFS are part of a toothbrushing scheme to ensure good oral hygiene.
-At St Peters we adapt any of our curriculum or programmes to ensure all children of all abilities access the same opportunities.
-As an enhanced VBE (values based school) we champion positive human values within a Christian context, giving positive role models for healthy relationships, how to resolve conflict and contribute to the wider world.
+Our Sports' Champion promotes healthy lifestyles through exercise, healthy eating, and Bikeability.
+EYFS are part of the 'Smiles' toothbrushing scheme to ensure good oral hygiene.
+At St Peter at Gowts C of E Primary School, we adapt any of our curriculum or programmes to ensure all children of all abilities access the same opportunities.
+As an enhanced VBE (values-based school) we champion positive human values within a Christian context, giving positive role models for healthy relationships, how to resolve conflict and contribute to the wider world.